wilkens/british-fiction-geo-gender/cleaning/README.md

 If you have gotten this far, then you may be asking yourself, "Okay, but how do I do the work?"
 Like many other things, it depends.
 It depends on the types of normalization you desire and the way the data is manifested.

-Data with null values need to be given values, especially if values exist.
+Data with null values probably needs to be given values, especially if values exist.
 Determining these values can often be done manually or programmatically.
 A work can be read and re-read by an expert to determine its overall tone, and the tone can then be set in the data.
 Alternatively, a computer "model" can be created based on previously existing labeled data.
 New or unknown works can then be compared to the model, and a value can be generated whose certainty ranges from 0 to 1, where 0 represents no certainty, and 1 represents 100% certainty.
-Creating "models" is something for another essay.
+Creating "models" is beyond the scope of this essay.

 Like above, normalizing inconsistently formatted data can be done manually or programmatically.
 Through simple observation a person can see how James's name might be changed throughout the database to "James, G. P. R." But determining what names to change and how to change them is a daunting task.
 After all, there are more than 41,000 distinct names in the bibliographics data set.
 Yikes!

-Fortunately, thanks to decades old algorithms, computers can be used to automate this sort of normalization.
+Thanks to decades old algorithms, computers can be used to automate this sort of normalization.
 A good example is the [Levenshtein algorithm](https://en.wikibooks.org/wiki/Algorithm_Implementation/Strings/Levenshtein_distance).
+Levenshtein calculates a "editing" distance between two strings and then compares those distances to determine a "correct" value.
+If zero typographical edits exist between two strings, then the strings are considered equal.
+If one typographical edit exists between two strings, then the strings are deemed further "apart".
+After many strings are compared to many other strings, it is possible to group the distances and determine which string is correct.
+Levenshtein was a Soviet mathematician who articulated the algorithm in 1965.
+The algorithm has been implemented in at least three dozen programming languages.
 [1]

+## Links

 [1] Levenshtein algorithm - https://en.wikibooks.org/wiki/Algorithm_Implementation/Strings/Levenshtein_distance